-The LLM in International Commercial Law and Practice offers several core modules which cover the regulatory and policy-based aspects of international commercial law and also modules which are focused on particular industry sectors such as oil and gas law and the law relating to the commodities markets.
+The LLM in International Commercial Law and Practice offers several core courses which cover the regulatory and policy-based aspects of international commercial law and also courses which are focused on particular industry sectors such as oil and gas law and the law relating to the commodities markets.

-You will choose from core modules in the areas of:
+You will choose from core courses in the areas of:

 - arbitration and dispute resolution